indeedeng/FOSS-Contributor-Fund/README.md

 * The funds are distributed evenly on a monthly basis.
 * Anyone at the company can nominate a project to receive funds.
 * If you contribute to an Open Source initiative, you can vote for a nominated project.
-* You must make an Open Source contribution in the same month you want to cast your vote.
+* You must make an Open Source contribution in the same quarter you want to cast your vote.

 ## Who Can Nominate A Project?